Membership

 1. Have you put your trust in Jesus?

 Faith in Jesus Christ is the thing that unites us together in the family of God, so it’s critical to confirm that a person understands that faith and has truly trusted in Jesus.
 Do you know the good news about Jesus?
 Are you trusting in Him alone for your salvation?
 Or do you think that God will save you because you’ve done more good things than bad?
-Assuming that ‘churchgoer = Christian’ doesn’t help anyone.
+Assuming that ‘churchgoer = Christian’ is a misunderstanding.

 2. Do you believe in the church’s statement of faith?